UBC-CIC/UBC-CIC-Spring-2026-Hackathon/README.md

 - We recommend talking about the potential real world impact of this project.
 - **REQUIRED**: To judge the technical details of your solution, you must include an architecture diagram (try out draw.io, or any other tool).
 - **DEADLINE**: There is a hard deadline to submit the link to your public GitHub repository in your Discord team channel by 4:00PM.
 Late submissions will lead to disqualification.

-### Criteria

-- Creativity and Originality: The innovativeness and uniqueness of the generated solution.
-- Potential Use Cases: The clear identification of potential use cases, end users, and overall impact in the given community.
-- Technical Implementation: The complexity and performance of the AI model and the effectiveness of the cloud services deployed for the solution.
-- User Interaction: The intuitiveness and usability of the user interface in influencing the generated solution.
-- Presentation: The clarity, coherence, and persuasiveness of the final presentation.

 ### Hackathon FAQs